openantz/antz/README.md

 Sample datasets at ANTz homepage: <a href="http://openantz.com">http://openantz.com</a>

 Developers should fork the master repo which contains all OS types.
-Then create a specific feature branch, and once done submit a pull request to the master repo.